yongbinfeng/DeepMETStudies/README.md

 ## Recoil Resolutions

-Some scripts used to compare the responses and (un)scaled resolutions of different recoil estimators
+Some scripts used to compare the responses and (un)scaled resolutions of different recoil estimators.
+The core is the class `RecoilAnalyzer` in `RecoilResol/utils/RecoilAnalyzer.py`, which prepares the RDataFrame, loads the functions, prepare the responses and resolutions.
+The other scripts are keeping constructing this class and compare the performances (responses and resolutions).

 ## Recoil Corrections